Recent Examples of gannet from the Web

 Viking Age explorers followed ocean foragers such as guillemots and gannets to new shores.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'gannet.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Any of three oceanic bird species (family Sulidae) closely related to the booby.
-Gannets are found in the North Atlantic, where they are the largest seabirds, and in temperate waters around Africa, Australia, and New Zealand.
-Adults are mainly white with black-tipped wing feathers and a large, yellowish or buff-coloured head marked with black around the eyes.
+There are three oceanic bird species called gannet.
+They are found in the North Atlantic, where they are the largest seabirds, and in temperate seas around Africa, Australia, and New Zealand.
+The adults are mainly white with black-tipped wing feathers and a large, yellowish or buff-colored head, with black around the eyes.
 They have a tapered beak and pointed tail.
 They dive with half-closed wings to catch fish and squid.
-They waddle on land but are expert fliers, spending most of their lives over water.
+They waddle on land, but are expert fliers, spending most of their lives over water.
 They nest in dense colonies on cliffs.
-The largest species is the 40-in.
-(100-cm) northern gannet.
+The largest species is the 40-in (100-cm) northern gannet.

 First Known Use: before 12th centurySee Words from the same year